nolan-h-hamilton/ROCCO/README.md

 **Features**

 1. Explicitly accounts for both **enrichment and spatial characteristics** of open chromatin signals to capture the full extent of peaks;
-1. **No arbitrary thresholds** on the minimum number of supporting samples/replicates;
+2. **No arbitrary thresholds** on the minimum number of supporting samples/replicates;
-1. Is efficient for **large numbers of samples** with an asymptotic time complexity independent of sample size;
+3. Is efficient for **large numbers of samples** with an asymptotic time complexity independent of sample size;
-2. **Does not require training data** or initial candidate peak regions
+4. **Does not require training data** or initial candidate peak regions
-3. Employs a **mathematically tractable model** permitting guarantees of performance and efficiency
+5. Employs a **mathematically tractable model** permitting guarantees of performance and efficiency

-## Getting Started
+## Installation

 ROCCO is written for compatibility with -nix variants: MacOS, linux, etc.